Caribou Luggage Systems

 Q: Can I get the racks and brackets in a color other than black?

 A: The Hepco Becker side luggage racks we offer come in black primarily, but a few are silver depending on the bike as noted in the product description.

 A: Yes.
-All of our systems are “one-key” so that you don’t have to fumble with different keys for the different locks on the cases and latches.
+All when you buy a complete system it is “one-key” so that you don’t have to fumble with different keys for the different locks on the cases and latches.
 We can match your existing Caribou key when you buy top and side cases over a period of time.
 Your key code is printed on your key and that is all we need.